Hyzual/knots-electron/README.md

 > Turn your source code into a graph

 Have you ever found yourself staring at a file someone else had written, wondering where it all starts ?
 You pick a place at random and look for a function that's calling it, and slowly you painstakingly retrace the path the code takes.
 What if you had a map 🗺 to follow that path ?

 Maybe you want to estimate how difficult it will be to modify a piece of code.
 Most of the time, you don't take time to look at what will need to be modified.
 But then, when you're actually modifying a function, it turns out that it was called by a lot of other functions, and if you modify it you'll need to also change all these other functions.
 Usually, the actual feature becomes a lot more difficult than you had estimated.
 What if you could have known ?
 What if you could run a tool and look at a graph and know exactly which functions would be affected by that change ?

 ## What Knots does

-knots-electron is an [electron][[electron]] app using [knotsjs][knotsjs] to parse your javascript code for you and identify all the functions and the links between them.
+knots-electron is an [electron][electron] app using [knotsjs][knotsjs] to parse your javascript code for you and identify all the functions and the links between them.
 Which function calls which others ?
 How many dependencies does this function have ?
 What about the _transitive_ dependencies, how many functions do my dependencies call ?
 Knots can help you see them.

 Why only functions ?
 Because the function is the atom of code.
 Ultimately, it's all functions calling other functions.

 Choose a javascript file or a folder containing javascript files and Knots will parse them and render an interactive [D3.js][d3js] graph that you can explore to follow the function calls in your source code.

+Here is what source code turned into a graph looks like:

+![Rendered graph][knots-screenshot]

+See the [Example][example] section for an explanation of the graph.

 ## Installation